aleksnavratil/polish-for-normal-people/polish_textbook.md

 The ball is beside the table.
 ```

-It looks like this if we glue the Polish declension-transformations onto English words:
+Notice that the word `table` is the same in both of those English sentences above.
+On the other hand, in Polish, the word `table` changes, depending on where the ball is.
+We'll see this in the next example.
+We'll repeat the previous example, but now glue the Polish declension-transformations onto English words:

 ```
 Using Polish declension forms, glued to the end of English: